ahmed-kaid/sim-tds-encrypted/README.md

 ## Usage

 To run the project, run the `client.py`.
-On line 100 of `client.py`, you can adjust, how many entries of the testing set should be classified.
-This is done, by modifying the `limit` paramter, which defaults to `20` and can be set to `None`.
+On line 102 of `client.py`, you can adjust, how many entries should be processed.
+This is done, by modifying the `limit` paramter, which defaults to `200` and can be set to `None`.
+This will pick a random subset of the training set, that will then be classified.